mbrio/react-boilerplate/README.md

 all server requests to *index.html*, this allows you to use a single file on Apache servers and redirect all routes to it.

+### React Route Handlers

+All of the application's React route handlers reside within *src/routes*.

-### React Components
+### React Shared Components

-All of the application's React components reside within *src/components*.
-The root of *src/components* is meant for the application's route handlers while the *shared* directory is meant to hold any components that are reused throughout the application.
+All of the application's React shared components reside within *src/components*.

 ### LESS